 Additionally, the Navy would comply with USACE permit conditions, which include resource agency recommended BMPs for sea turtle avoidance and minimization measures and protocols during in-water construction activities (dredging and pile driving) and vessel operations.
-These measures may include look outs, stop work policies when turtles approach the area, and "ramping up" on pile driving activities, and others, are described in detail in the Mitigation Measures section, Volume 7.
+These measures (including look outs, stop work policies when turtles approach the area, and "ramping up" on pile driving activities, and others) are described in detail in the Mitigation Measures section, Volume 7, and are expected to considerably lessen any potential impacts to sea turtles in the area.
+Impacts would be less than significant, as explained in Chapter 10 and 11 of this Volume.
 Formal consultation with NOAA in the context of Section 7 consultation includes these species.
 Informal consultations between the Navy and these agencies have been ongoing since June 2007 concerning the activities associated with the proposed action.

-Potential indirect impacts from construction and operation include noise and activity, which would be less than significant for the reasons discussed in Chapter 10, Terrestrial Biological Resources and Chapter 11,

-Marine Biological Resources.
+Potential indirect impacts from construction and operation include noise and activity, which would be less than significant for the reasons discussed in Chapter 10, Terrestrial Biological Resources and Chapter 11, Marine Biological Resources.
 Direct impacts from incidental boat strikes would be very uncommon and less than significant.
 Spills, should they occur, could significantly impact the sea turtle nesting area at Sumay Cove and possibly others.
 However, with implementation of BMPs, SPCC Plans, and with adequate spill equipment and response capabilities, impacts would be less than significant.
 BMPs and Mitigations are listed in Volume 7.

-Three additional special-status species known to occur in the region include the Napoleon wrasse and bumphead parrotfish (a NMFS species of concern and candidate species, respectively), and spinner dolphin (protected under the MMPA).
-The bumphead parrotfish is reported nearby within Piti Bomb Holes Reserve, approximately 4 mi (6.4 km) from the Outer Apra Harbor Entrance Channel (NOAA 2005), but has not been observed in Apra Harbor.
+Three additional special-status species known to occur in the region include the Napoleon wrasse and bumphead parrotfish (NMFS species of concern), and spinner dolphin (protected under the MMPA).
+The bumphead parrotfish is reported nearby within Piti Bomb Holes Reserve, approximately 4 mi (6.4 km) from the Outer Apra Harbor Entrance Channel (NOAA 2005a), but has not been observed in Apra Harbor.
 Spinner dolphins are rarely reported in Outer Apra Harbor.
 When they are sighted, it is only near the outer entrance channel several times a year for short durations.
-The location of these sightings range from 7,500 - 11,250 ft (2,286 - 3429 m) away from the proposed area of dredging depending upon the stage of dredging.
+The location of these sightings range from 7,500 - 11,250 ft (2,300 - 3400 m) away from the proposed area of dredging depending upon the stage of dredging.
 Therefore, a no effects determination for spinner dolphins and bumphead parrotfish are applicable.
 Effects on the Napoleon wrasse are expected to be short-term and localized, and therefore there would be no adverse affects to this species.